krancour/brignext/PROPOSAL.md

-Brigade 2.0's REST API will be minimal and unremarkable, serving only to handle transport-specific details-- decoding HTTP requests into domain objects that may be passed to a transport-agnostic service facade layer and encoding domain objects returned from that service facde layer as HTTP responses.
+Brigade 2.0's REST API will be minimal and unremarkable, serving only to handle transport-specific details-- decoding HTTP requests into domain objects that may be passed to the transport-agnostic service layer and encoding domain objects returned from that service layer as HTTP responses.

 It is proposed that validation be handled by the API endpoints since JSON schema provides an easy and efficient mechanism for this purpose, but must be applied to raw HTTP request bodies prior to unmarshaling.

-### The Service Facade Layer
+### The Service Layer

-Brigade 2.0's service facade layer will implement high level, vendor neutral business logic and coordinate Brigade's underlying subsystems through well-defined interfaces.
+Brigade 2.0's service layer will implement high level, vendor neutral business logic and coordinate Brigade's underlying subsystems through well-defined interfaces.

-### Record Keeping Subsystem
+### Record Storage

-The record keeping subsystem will provide a synchronous interface for the persistence of domain objects such as projects and events.
+The record storage subsystem will provide a synchronous interface for the persistence of domain objects such as projects and events.
 Document-based storage is proposed since relatively few relationships exist between domain objects and among those relationships that do exist, composition is highly